Bentopy: from simple packing to building cellular models

 Create compartment-specific masks

-Generate masks for the different compartments created by the double membrane:
+Generate masks for the different compartments created by the double membrane like before.
+(We use the -b flag here which is short for --visualize-labels).

-Visualise the voxel representation of our membrane system by opening the file with VMD:
+Visualize the voxel representation of our membrane system by opening the file with VMD.

 vmd compartment_labels.gro